jack-avery/rasbot/README.md

 r!cmddel np
 ```

-# Methods
+# Modules
-Methods are subprograms that allow the user to run specific snippits of code whenever a message is sent, or a command response contains a methods' name encased in `&`.<br/>
+Modules are subprograms that allow the user to run specific snippits of code whenever a message is sent, or a command response contains a modules' name encased in `&`.<br/>
-To use a method in a command, encase the method name in `&` symbols, such as in the examples above.<br/>
+To use a modules' method in a command, encase the module name in `&` symbols, such as in the examples above.<br/>
-*For documentation on creating your own method, see [this](https://github.com/raspy-on-osu/rasbot/blob/master/methods/README.md).*
+*For documentation on creating your own module, see [this](https://github.com/raspy-on-osu/rasbot/blob/master/modules/README.md).*

 # Setting up your authentication manually